Health system and policy research

 (ii) Primary care ecosystem

 The District Health Centre Scheme (DHC) was proposed in the Hong Kong SAR Chief Executive’s Policy Address in 2017 to promote individual and community involvement, enhance coordination among various medical and social sectors, and strengthen district‑level primary healthcare services.
 We have been awarded a contract by the Food and Health Bureau (FHB) to monitor and evaluate the Kwai Tsing District Health Centre.
 We have also been invited by FHB to extend the evaluation of the scheme to the second District Health Centre in Sham Shui Po.
-The study examines the role of DHC in its primary care ecosystem necessary to transform our health system.
-It assesses the implementation process and effectiveness of DHCs using a formative evaluation approach.
-It will provide insights to enable successful scale-up of the DHC Scheme to other districts and sustainability of the initiative.
+In a mixed method research grounded on implementation science, assessments have been made on the intervention components in the design and implementation factors in operationalizing of the scheme to inform policy decisions how the scheme can be modified and enhanced for effectiveness.
+The government issued a Primary Healthcare Blueprint in December 2022, and recommended to further develop a district-based family-centric community health system based on the District Health Centre model.
+This study will provide insights to enable the development of primary healthcare system in Hong Kong.

 (iii) Study on post discharge support and long term care